itu-square/quantify_linux_errors/notes/notes.md

       o Is the preprocessed code stored on HDD after compilation

       x Do Jaccard similarity to find out what features cause the same errors.

+      x Start a generate n filter instance to find the number of valid configs x Can I figure it out logically? x Or start a script (that has no crossconstraints) that increases the amount of features, and then checks how many are valid

+      ~ Has security/ even been touched.
+          ~ Not really

       ~ Backup the database